Brancato Law Firm Criminal Law FAQs

 How do you stay up to date with changes in criminal law or local court practices?

 Criminal law evolves constantly, and staying ahead of those changes is part of what defines an effective trial lawyer.
 We monitor new appellate decisions every week and adapt our strategies as the law shifts.
-Attorney Rocky Brancato remains active in professional organizations and local defense associations, maintaining close relationships with judges, prosecutors, and fellow trial lawyers throughout Tampa Bay.
+Attorney Rocky Brancato remains active in professional organizations and local defense associations, maintaining close relationships with judges, prosecutors, and fellow trial lawyers throughout Hillsborough, Pinellas, and Pasco Counties.
+Over his career, he has mentored generations of attorneys, keeping him engaged with emerging legal issues and courtroom trends.
 That engagement keeps us informed not just about changes in the law, but about how those changes are applied in real courtrooms.
 Preparation means knowing the rules—and knowing how the players interpret them.

 Fees & Communication